Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/vulcan.md

 ## Setup & Configuration:
-First, download the plugin on thier [Spigot Page](https://www.spigotmc.org/resources/vulcan-advanced-cheat-detection-1-7-1-17-1.83626/) (Please note that this plugin is premium, and you will need to pay to use it).
+First, download the plugin on their [Spigot Page](https://www.spigotmc.org/resources/vulcan-advanced-cheat-detection-1-7-1-17-1.83626/) (Please note that this plugin is premium, and you will need to pay to use it).
 Then, drop the plugin into your `/plugins` folder, and restart the server.
 If you want to use this plugin with bungeecord, check out extra steps on Vulcan's [Bungee Page](https://www.spigotmc.org/resources/vulcanbungee-bungee-hook-for-vulcan-anti-cheat.94194/).

 Vulcan is pre-configured to be almost plug and play.
 Most configuation options can be edited ingame (with /vulcan gui), and checks are being constantly optimised and changed to best fit all servers.